Cheapest cruise lines for 2017 Mediterranean cruises – 7 lines ranked by price

 How we compared the cruise lines

-> The list below comprises the best available rates ( in November 2014) for 7-night or 7-day Mediterranean cruises for the month of July 2015.
+The list below comprises the best available rates (in March 2017) for 7-night or 7-day Mediterranean cruises for the month of July 2017.
 Throughout the year, cruise prices do change (either up or down) but tend to move together at the same time.
 This means that the ranking should stay the same, even if the individual prices are a bit different in from one month to the next.

-> 7 Mediterranean cruise lines ranked by price
+7 Mediterranean cruise lines ranked by price

 The fares below are based on double occupancy and are priced per person.
 Government taxes, fees and other port expenses are additional for each and every guest.